0098goutham/RISC-V/README.md

 For a comprehensive guide on Linux commands, check out this Linux Commands Cheat Sheet[https://www.geeksforgeeks.org/linux-commands-cheat-sheet/].

 ## Image Included
-An image showcasing the Linux commands we explored today has been added to this repository for beginners looking to get started—hope it helps inspire others on their Linux journey!
+An image showcasing the Linux commands we explored today has been added to this repository for beginners looking to get started—hope it helps inspire others on their Linux journey!  ### [IMAGES ARE OF DAY1] ###

 # Overview DAY 2 🚀
 My learning experience from Day 2, which was the final day of the RISC-V Workshop.
 As a third-year ECE student, the workshop was an incredible opportunity to dive deeper into the world of RISC-V, VLSI tools, hardware programming, and open-source platforms.
 This hands-on experience has laid a strong foundation for my future explorations in this field.